 Before you consider signing an agreement to buy or rent anywhere in Penang, read this first!

 My first piece of advice to you, if you plan to buy a residential property in Penang - whether an apartment, condominium, shophouse, terrace house or bungalow, do your homework first.
-By "do your homework", I mean, get to know everything about the property and its surroundings - what are the amenities, traffic condition, and so on, and so on.
+By "do your homework", I mean, get to know everything about the property and its surroundings - what are the facilities, surrounding amenities, traffic condition, and so on, and so on.

 Evaluate Penang Properties before taking action

-Landed properties in Jelutong
+Landed properties in Jelutong (2 February, 2013)

 I also know of friends who have to continue servicing their bank loans even though the housing project has stopped.
 In other words, they have to continue paying for houses that have no completion date.
 All this, because of the glossy sales brochures and the sweet talk of the seller.
 I am not saying that all housing developers are untrustworthy.
 What I am saying is, if you are willing to bear the risk, you bear the consequences.